-There are two sets of critical components in the ISL6537 switching converter.
+There are two sets of critical components in the ISL6548A switching converter.
 The switching components are the most critical because they switch large amounts of energy, and therefore tend to generate large amounts of noise.
 Next are the small signal components which connect to sensitive nodes or supply critical bypass current and signal coupling.

 A multi-layer printed circuit board is recommended.
 Figure 2 shows the connections of the critical components in the converter.
-Note that capacitors $C{\mbox{\scriptsize IN}}$ and $C{\mbox{\scriptsize OUT}}$ could each represent numerous physical capacitors.
+Note that capacitors CIN and COUT could each represent numerous physical capacitors.
 Dedicate one solid layer, usually a middle layer of the PC board, for a ground plane and make all critical component ground connections with vias to this layer.
 Dedicate another solid layer as a power plane and break this plane into smaller islands of common voltage levels.
 Keep the metal runs from the PHASE terminals to the output inductor short.
 The power plane should support the input power and output power nodes.
 Use copper filled polygons on the top and bottom circuit layers for the phase nodes.
 Use the remaining printed circuit layers for small signal wiring.
 The wiring traces from the GATE pins to the MOSFET gates should be kept short and wide enough to easily handle the 1A of drive current.

-In order to dissipate heat generated by the internal $V{TT}$ LDO, the ground pad, pin 29, should be connected to the internal ground plane through at least four vias.
-This allows the heat to move away from the IC and also ties the pad to the ground plane through a low impedance path.
+In order to dissipate heat generated by the internal V{TT} LDO, the ground pad, pin 29, should be connected to the internal ground plane through at least four vias.
+This allows between the input capacitors, C{IN}, and the power switches by placing them nearby.

-The switching components should be placed close to the ISL6537 first.
-Minimize the length of the connections between the input capacitors, $C{\text{IN}}$ , and the power switches by placing them nearby.
 Position both the ceramic and bulk input capacitors as close to the upper MOSFET drain as possible.
 Position the output inductor and output capacitors between the upper and lower MOSFETs and the load.